Tri Sub-20 could! Revelations Cup champion by defeating USA 2-1.

 Bryan gonzalez, one of the jewels of the quarry of Pachuca, had a clear opportunity to return the advantage to Tri with a powerful shot, but deep down the rival goalkeeper took away the emotion.

-It didn’t take long and Ali Avila He put things calm with his score, the product of a great individual play by Flores, the player of the Arsenal In minor categories, he served his teammate who only pushed the ball and thus drew 2-1 on the scoreboard.
+It didn’t take long and Ali Avila calmed things down with his score as a result of a great individual play by Flores, the player of the Arsenal in minor categories, he served his teammate who only pushed the ball and thus drew 2-1 on the scoreboard.

-Thus, Mexico U-20 became the champion of the competition in which they were invited United States, Brazil and Colombia to play in Celaya, in the stadium of the Celaya bulls.
+Thus, Mexico Sub-20 became the champion of the competition in which they were invited United States, Brazil and Colombia to play in Celaya, in the stadium of the Celaya bulls.

 .